Tristinsorrells1/Tristinsorrells1/README.md

 ### Nice to meet you!
 I'm Tristin.

 <p align"center">As a developer, my education in health sciences enables me to understand the unique needs of individuals with a wide range of impairments and therefore anticipate their needs as users.
-While channeling my empathy and enthusiasm for driving improvement, I aspire to build inclusive websites with user-friendly and empathetic designs that cater to the needs of all users.</p>
+While channeling my empathy and enthusiasm for driving improvement, I aspire to build inclusive websites with user-friendly and empathetic designs that cater to the needs of all users.
+You can find my contact information, résumé, and portfolio below. </p>

 <a href="">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=tristinsorrells1&show_icons=true&theme=radical" />